iszilagyigit/EfectiveJavaTips/README.md

 > or the operation *limit* is used.
 Performance gain is the best on streams over ArrayList, HashMap, HashSet, ConcurrentHashMap, arrays; int ranges and long ranges.

+## Methods

+Item 49: Check paramters for validity

+> Each time you write a public method or constructor think about what restrictions exists on its parameters.
+> See also Objects.requireNonNull or custom @NonNull @Nullable annotations.